The NSW Government Information (Public Access) Act 2009 provides for two avenues of external review of decisions:

 For more information see: Information and Privacy Commission

-If you are unhappy with a decision made by the Univeristy under the Act you have the right to seek review by the NSW Administrative Decisions Tribunal.
+If you are unhappy with a decision made by the Univeristy under the Act you have the right to seek review by the NSW Civil and Administrative Tribunal.
 You do not have to seek review by the Information Commissioner before applying to the Tribunal.

-Matters must be taken to the Tribunal within 8 weeks of the decision by the University, or 4 weeks after an Information Commissioner review.
+Matters must be taken to the Tribunal within 40 working days of the decision by the University, or 20 working days after an Information Commissioner review.

 The Tribunal has the power to make the "correct and preferable decision" on the merits of the case.

-For further information see: NSW Administrative Decisions Tribunal
+For further information see: NSW Civil and Administrative Tribunal